CodeBaboon/react-valence-ui-forms/README.md

 ### HTML5 Constraints

-HTML5 constraints can be used for validation, however note that they are not supported in all browsers.
+HTML5 constraints can be used for validation, however they are not supported in all browsers so you may prefer to use your own validators.
 If used, the message provided by the user-agent is displayed in the validation bubble (and may or may not be informative to users with assisitive technology such as screen readers).

 ```javascript
 var MyComponent = React.createClass({